AcademySoftwareFoundation/openexr/website/install.rst

 `libdeflate <https://github.com/ebiggers/libdeflate>`_ for
 DEFLATE-based compression.
 Previous OpenEXR releases relied on `zlib
 <https://www.zlib.net>`_.
 Builds of OpenEXR can choose either an
-libdeflat installation, or CMake can auto-fetch the source and build it internally.
+``libdeflate`` installation, or CMake can auto-fetch the source and build it internally.
 The internal build is linked statically, so no extra shared object is produced.